alladin2001/haulmont/README.md

+For open loans shedule please do double click on the loan offer

 # MyBank

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.